-Also, lone pairs of electrons will repel electrons in bonds, and repel other lone pairs, as well.
+Also, lone pairs of electrons will repel electron pairs in bonds, and repel other lone pairs, as well.
 Lone pairs exert a greater repulsive force even than multiple bonds.

-Thus the shape of a molecule will tend to achieve maximum separation of bonds and lone pairs, taking into consideration the relative strengths of the repulsive forces.
+Thus the shape of a molecule will tend to achieve maximum separation of bonding pairs of electrons and lone pairs, taking into consideration the relative strengths of the repulsive forces.
 These are summarised as decreasing in the order: lone pair > multiple bond > single bond.
 (This is a summary of, so-called, Sidgwick-Powell Theory).
 Some examples are shown in FIG 4.16 below.

 An interesting progression is the decreasing bond angle in the series: